MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 ### Determine whether JCA connectors are in use

-If your application uses JCA connectors, you'll have to validate the JCA connector can be used on JBoss EAP.
-If the JCA implementation is tied to WebSphere, you'll have to refactor your application to NOT use the JCA connector.
-If it can be used, then you'll need to add the JARs to the server classpath and put the necessary configuration files in the correct location in the JBoss EAP server directories for it to be available.
+If your application uses JCA connectors, you'll need to validate that the JCA connector can be used on JBoss EAP.
+If the JCA implementation is tied to WebSphere, you'll need to refactor your application remove the dependency on the JCA connector.
+If the JCA connector can be used, then you'll need to add the JARs to the server classpath.
+You'll also need to put the necessary configuration files in the correct location in the JBoss EAP server directories for it to be available.

-### Determine whether JAAS is being used
+### Determine whether JAAS is in use

-If your application is using JAAS, you'll need to capture how JAAS is configured.
+If your application uses JAAS, you'll need to capture how JAAS is configured.
 If it's using a database, you can convert it to a JAAS domain on JBoss EAP.
 If it's a custom implementation, you'll need to validate that it can be used on JBoss EAP.

 ### Determine whether your application uses a Resource Adapter